airbytehq/airbyte/docs/integrations/sources/google-ads.md

 The Google Ads Query Language can query the Google Ads API.
 Check out [Google Ads Query Language](https://developers.google.com/google-ads/api/docs/query/overview) and the [query builder](https://developers.google.com/google-ads/api/docs/query/overview).
 You can add these as custom queries when configuring the Google Ads source.

+**Note**: Each custom query in the input configuration must work for all the customer account IDs.
+Otherwise, the customer ID will be skipped for every query that fails the validation test.
+For example, if your query contains `metrics` fields in the `select` clause, it will not be executed against manager accounts.

 ## Performance considerations

 This source is constrained by whatever API limits are set for the Google Ads that is used.
 You can read more about those limits in the [Google Developer docs](https://developers.google.com/google-ads/api/docs/best-practices/quotas).